Last updated on August 30, 2020

 Related Reading: History of Retirement: Why We Invest in Stocks

 Occupy Wall Street was the first to pitch the idea of cancelling all student loan debt.
-To me, this suggested the protesters saw through the bullshit and young people going forward wouldn’t take on debt just because they were told “a college degree makes you successful.”
-But nope.
-Student loan origination has skyrocketed since 2008 and young people are more imprisoned than ever before.
-In 2009, President Obama cut the banks out altogether so the Fed could lend directly to the students, which resulted in colleges raising their tuition.
+To me, this suggested the protesters saw through the bullshit of the “college is the key to success” paradigm.
+But sadly, that’s not the case.
+Student loan origination has skyrocketed since 2008 and young people are more imprisoned in debt than ever before.
+In 2009, President Obama decided the Fed should lend directly to the students, which resulted in colleges raising their tuition.
 Few people realize this and look at the government for “help” with the student loan crisis. *Sigh*

-Related Reading: The Untold History of Student Loans
+Related Reading: The Dirty History of Student Loans

-We are fooled into assuming the next administration, the next party, this candidate or that candidate, will save us from our troubles.
+Everyone is fooled into thinking the next administration, the next party, this candidate or that candidate, will save us from our troubles.

 Occupy Wall Street and the 99%

-The stickiest slogan to come out of Occupy Wall Street is WE ARE THE 99%
+The best thing to come from Occupy Wall Street was the slogan: WE ARE THE 99%.

 Related Reading: Why are Liberals So Stupid?

-In the early 2000’s, slimy mortgage brokers sat in the kitchens of illiterate, poor families and convinced them to sign on the dotted line for a brand new $500k home.
+In the early 2000’s, slimy mortgage brokers sat in the kitchens of illiterate, poor families across America and convinced them to sign on the dotted line for a brand new $500k home.

 The system that should have caught this behavior is called the government.
-Don’t forget that the government buys the loans from the bankers and it is the government’s responsibly to underwrite the loan and determine its quality.
+Remember that the government buys the loans from the bankers and it is the government’s responsibly to underwrite the loan and determine its quality.

-But the government didn’t review the loans because it had ulterior motives (increase diversity) that it decided were more important than protecting the lives of its constituents.
+But it didn’t do that because it had ulterior motives to increase diversity and decided that this goal was more important than protecting the lives of the people.

-Occupy Wall Street missed the chance to call out the colossal failure of government in the 2008 Financial Crisis.
+Occupy Wall Street missed the chance to call out the colossal failure that is government and that is precisely why the movement failed.